openplanttools/imodeljs-apps/README.md

 37. Rework Titles - Nick *mostly done*
 38. Put button selections in the menu
 39. Fix scrolling issue with properties tool - Nick **Done**
+40. Look into token restoration after certain periods of time (eg does token expire after an hour even if using)

 ## Development Setup